alwoodm/Algorithm-Solutions/Szkopul/ilit-1/readme.md

 ## Output

-Print "YES" if the hexadecimal representation contains letters, or "NIE" if it doesn't.
+Print "YES" if the hexadecimal representation contains letters, or "NO" if it doesn't.

 ## Examples